Wangor/EmojiStory/README.md

 ```

 The server generates each frame on the fly using the clip's animation data and returns
-an H.264 MP4 file download.
+an H.264 MP4 stream that clients can download or play directly.